mohammedasker/100-days-of-code/log.md

 **Today's Progress**: Changing the layout of the website.

 **Thoughts** Thank God for the developer tools!
 Without it, I would have a hard time fixing tiny mistakes.
 Actually, how did the developers used to fix bugs before developer tools was a thing?
 Hmmm......

+### Day 34: July 14, 2019

+**Today's Progress**: Changing the buttons layout in stage 1.

+**Thoughts** I'm still trying to get used to CSS grid.
+Grid is cool and I may probably never touch flexbox, but whatever.